memfault/interrupt/_drafts/circle-ci-chibios.md

 tags: [ci]
 ---

-## Introduction
 Larger firmware projects sometimes have tens, even hundreds of engineers working in a single codebase.
 This introduces new challenges: builds break, lesser used features get forgotten about, new features miss support for older hardware platforms.
 Without solid tooling and processes, this can slow development to a grind.

 In the software world, the established solution is Continuous Integration.
-A hallmark of engineering at large tech companies like Facebook and Google, continuous integration has found its way into firmware projects, such as [Equisense](https://medium.com/equisense/firmware-quality-assurance-continuous-delivery-125884194ea5).
+A hallmark of engineering at large tech companies like Facebook and Google, continuous integration has found its way into firmware projects[^1].

 <!-- excerpt start -->

 In this post, we introduce Continuous Integration as a modern technique to allow larger teams to move fast without breaking things.
-We’ll explain what Continuous Integration is, why you may want to use it, and walk you through setting up CircleCI on a firmware project.
+We’ll explain what Continuous Integration is, why you may want to use it, and walk you through setting up CircleCI on a firmware project step by step.

 <!-- excerpt end -->

 This is the first post in our Building Better Firmware series.
 Future posts will cover testing techniques, test driven development, fuzzing, and continuous deployment.

 {:.no_toc}

 ## Table of Contents

 <!-- prettier-ignore -->
-auto-gen TOC:
+* auto-gen TOC:
 {:toc}

 ## What is Continuous Integration?

 Strictly speaking, Continuous Integration is the practice of regularly integrating code into a mainline repository.
 In other words: merging your work into master as often as possible.

-To achieve Continuous Integration, teams rely on a well established set of techniques:
+To achieve Continuous Integration, teams rely on a well established set of
+techniques:

 1. Revision Control: Continuous Integration depends on a solid Version Control System.
 Nowadays, it often is a git repository, but mercurial (hg), perforce, or SVN are fine options.

-2. Automated Builds:
-3. Automated Tests
+2. Automated Builds: If anything, a project must compile.
+This is often easier said than done!
+As the set of build configurations grows, running through each of them can be both time consuming, and error prone.
+Builds must therefore be automated.

+3. Automated Tests: Engineers do not always anticipate the impact their change can have on other part of the codebase.
+As the pace of changes increase, testing everything manually becomes intractable and automated tests must be put in place.

-These techniques have become synonymous with Continuous Integration, as they are universally leveraged as the way to achieve it.
+These techniques have become synonymous with Continuous Integration, as they are universally implemented by teams who want to integrate code regularly.
+In this blog post, we use Continuous Integration, or "CI" to mean the use of these techniques to integrate code on an ongoing basis.

 ## Why Continuous Integration

-As complexity grows:
+Continuous Integration requires efforts, rigor, and infrastructure.
+It can even be very expensive!
+So why do it at all?
+In my opinion, there is a scale at which there are no alternatives.

+First and foremost, CI enforces the level of discipline required to keep a codebase working at scale.
+As complexity and velocity grow:
-1. Finding when and where an issue was introduced gets more difficult
+* Finding when and where an issue was introduced gets more difficult
-2. Side effects are less well understood, making it more likely that
+* Side effects are less well understood, making it more likely that a change in one part of the codebase will break a feature in another.
-3. Testing every feature and hardware configuration takes more and more time.
+* Testing every feature and hardware configuration takes more and more time.

+Additionally, CI infrastructure serves as a reference environment which can be used to reproduce builds and generate shipping images.
+No more "it works on my machine".
+If it fails in CI, it must be considered broken.

 _Like Interrupt?
 [Subscribe](http://eepurl.com/gpRedv) to get our latest posts straight to your mailbox_

 ## Continuous Integration Systems

-Many tools exist today that teams use to implement Continuous Integration.
-You may have heard of Jenkins, a popular open source tool, but many other exists: TravisCI, CircleCI, TeamCity, Bamboo, Build Bot, …
+Many tools exist today that can be used to implement Continuous Integration.
+You may have heard of Jenkins, a popular open source tool, but many other exists:
+TravisCI, CircleCI, TeamCity, Bamboo, Build Bot, …

 Fundamentally, continuous integration systems all do roughly the same thing:
 1. Monitor your repository for changesets (either pull requests, or merges)